supermandee/myspotipal/README.md

 "Tell me about BTS"
 "Did Elon Musk appear on 'The Joe Rogan Experience'?"
 ```
-Get both general info and Spotify stats for any artist!
+Get both general info and Spotify stats for any artist, song, audiobook and more!

 ### Get Music Recommendations 🎵
 ```